benjaminspringer98/dab-project-i/RUNNING.md

 - then run E2E tests with Playwright in another terminal:
   `docker-compose run --entrypoint=npx e2e-playwright playwright test && docker-compose rm -sf`
 - notes:
-  - Playwright seems to be very unreliable: I have run countless tests with it in this and other projects, sometimes all tests will pass, sometimes tests will just randomly fail, even though everything is working as expected in the application
   - I'm on Mac M2, so I changed to base image.
 If it does not work for you, consider changing it back to the one from the project template
   - I had to add the line `RUN npx playwright install` to the Playwright